whokilleddb/funcshenanigans/README.md

 ## Conclusion

 Even though _fluctation_ as a concept isnt new, this technique can be a good-to-have tool in your arsenal.
-You can even create code caves and switch out the function with valid benign instuctions when the function is not in use(something worth looking into: like [enclaves](https://learn.microsoft.com/en-us/windows/win32/trusted-execution/enclaves)?).
+You can even create code caves and switch out the function with valid benign instructions when the function is not in use(something worth looking into: like [enclaves](https://learn.microsoft.com/en-us/windows/win32/trusted-execution/enclaves)?).
 Either ways, this was a fun PoC to experiment with.

 For comments/discussions feel free to reach out to me at [@whokilleddb](https://x.com/whokilleddb) or open PRs!